agera-edc/MinimumViableDataspace/docs/developer/decision-records/2022-08-04-verifiable-credentials/README.md

 ### GAIA-X Private key

 The GAIA-X authority private key is available to repository committers as a downloadable artifact in the GitHub workflow run.
+This is done for presentation/development purposes.

 ![Private Key artifact](key-artifact.png)

-This allows users to publish additional verifiable credentials into their deployments, using the [Identity Hub CLI](https://github.com/eclipse-dataspaceconnector/IdentityHub/tree/main/client-cli).
+This allows users who extend MVD with additional policies to publish additional verifiable credentials into their deployments, using the [Identity Hub CLI](https://github.com/eclipse-dataspaceconnector/IdentityHub/tree/main/client-cli).

 ## Rationale